samoyi/note/Theories/Languages/JavaScript/UnderstandJS/Client-Side JavaScript Timeline/ProgramExecutionPhase.md

 executes the inline or external script.
 These scripts are executed synchronously , and the parser pauses while the script downloads (if necessary) and runs.
 **inline script 不会阻塞渲染**
-3. 异步下载带有`async`或者`defer`属性的scripts，并在下载完成后立刻同步执行带有`async`
+3. 异步下载带有`async`或者`defer`属性的 scripts，并在下载完成后立刻同步执行带有
-属性的脚本文件
+`async`属性的脚本文件
 4. When the document is completely parsed, the `document.readyState` property changes to `interactive`.
 5. Any scripts that had the `defer` attribute set are executed
-6. The browser fires a `DOMContentLoaded` event on the Document object.
+6. The browser fires a `DOMContentLoaded` event on the `Document` object.
 This marks the transition from synchronous script execution phase to the asynchronous event-driven phase of program execution.
 Note, however, that there may still be async scripts that have not yet executed at this point.
 7. The document is completely parsed at this point, but the browser may still be waiting for additional content, such as images, to load.
-When all such content finishes loading, and when all async scripts have loaded and executed, the `document.readyState` property changes to `complete` and the web browser fires a
- `load` event on the Window object.
+When all such content finishes loading, and when all async scripts have loaded and executed, the `document.readyState` property changes to `complete` and the web browser fires a `load` event on the `Window` object.
 8. From this point on, event handlers are invoked asynchronously in response to user input events, network events, timer expirations, and so on.